 If you have read the book or seen the movie "A Painted House" by John Grisham, you have a much more graphic illustration about the value of a family having a house that is painted.
 As you can see, your gift is critically important and is used strategically to change countless lives.
 Please remember, this is not just an opportunity to donate your unwanted paint or other gift to a great cause.
 This is your chance to live your faith obligation by supporting and helping the less fortunate in the world.

 For the world's poor, home isn't just where the heart is.
-It's also an incubator for bacteria, diseases, bad germs, mold, severe dirt walls and poor sanitation.
-The United Nations Human Settlements Program estimates that more than 1.6 billion rural residents live in overcrowded housing with dirt walls, unpainted schools and neglected communities.
+It's also an incubator for bacteria, diseases, bad germs, mold, severe dirt walls, poverty combined with poor sanitation.
+The United Nations Human Settlements Program estimates that more than 1.6 billion rural residents live in poor housing with dirt walls, unpainted schools and neglected communities.
 Further, 90% of the 2.5 billion people living on less than $2/day in the developing world can’t save enough money to buy a 5 gallon bucket of paint usually costs $89.99 – $130.99/bucket.

 Support the creation of better lives & stronger communitiesKnow More

 Lend your skills and talents to GPC's cause.Know More

 See how your company can join the fight to keep leftover paint out of landfills.Know More